Technology layers

 • Mobile-first behavior and clear hierarchy

-Structured workflows: inputs, approvals, audit intent, and error handling.
+Structured operational processs for inputs, approvals, records, and error handling.

 • Controlled forms and structured data models